Chrisfaherty/CI_HACK_T16_MQ/README.md

 #### High Score page

 The High Score page provides the following features:
-- Shows the top [XX](TO BE CHANGED) high scores along with user names.
+- Shows the top six high scores along with user names.
+- If user answers more than certain number of questions correctly, user is navigated automatically to Trophy page.
 - Nav button to navigate to home page.

 </details>